Red mercury: Background

 Traditional staged thermonuclear weapons consist of two parts, a fission "primary" and a fusion/fission "secondary".
 The energy released by the primary when it explodes is used to (indirectly) compress the secondary and start a fusion reaction within it.
 Conventional explosives are far too weak to provide the level of compression needed.

 The primary is generally built as small as possible, because the energy released by the secondary is much larger, and thus building a larger primary is generally inefficient.
 There is a lower limit on the size of the primary, known as the critical mass.
 For weapons grade plutonium, this is around 10 kg.
 This can be reduced through the use of neutron reflectors or clever arrangements of explosives to compress the core, but these methods generally add to the size and complexity of the resulting device.

 Because of the need for a fission primary and the difficulty of purifying weapons-grade fissile materials, the majority of arms control efforts to limit nuclear proliferation rely on the detection and control of the fissile material and the equipment needed to obtain it.

 Shortcut to fissionable material

 A theory popular in the mid-1990s was that red mercury facilitated the enrichment of uranium to weapons-grade purity.
 Conventionally, such enrichment is usually done with Zippe-type centrifuges, and takes several years.
 Red mercury was speculated to eliminate this costly and time-consuming step.
-Although this would not eliminate the possibility of detecting the material, it could escape detection during enrichment as the facilities hosting centrifuges normally used in this process are very large and require equipment that can be fairly easily tracked internationally.
+Although this would not eliminate the possibility of detecting the material, it could escape detection during enrichment as the facilities hosting centrifuges normally used in this process are large and require equipment that can be fairly easily tracked internationally.
 Eliminating such equipment would in theory greatly ease the construction of a clandestine nuclear weapon.